JulianSalomon/Sequences/IntegerSequencesOBJECTS/objects_README.md

 1. Change sequence with  ">" and "<" keys (next and last respectly).
 2. The keys "," and "." change mode of graphic representation
 3. "+" and "-" keys increase and decrease the n value respectly.
-4. "p" prints first N numbers
+4. "p" prints first N numbers in Java and Processing

 ## WARNING